-UC Berkeley's holistic review system has been in place for nearly two decades, and has significantly informed the implementation of holistic review at other campuses.
-Like other campuses, the Berkeley campus has seen continued growth of both resident and nonresident applicant pools, with the total number of applications doubling in 10 years.
-Increased volume has resulted in a need to look for efficiencies and has challenged UC Berkeley's admissions professionals in new ways.
-These new challenges include the ongoing need to sufficiently understand the school context information for domestic nonresident applicants (as well as many independent schools in California) and the need for specialized staffing to review international applications, which often do not readily line up with California's technical eligibility requirements.
+Berkeley's holistic reading process has been in place for nearly two decades, and has significantly informed the implementation of holistic review at other campuses.
+Like other campuses, Berkeley has seen continued growth of both resident and nonresident applicant pools, with the total number of applications doubling in 10 years.
+Increased volume has resulted in a need to look for efficiencies and has challenged Berkeley's admissions professionals in new ways.
+These new challenges include the ongoing need to understand sufficiently the school context information for domestic nonresident applicants (as well as many independent schools in California) and the need for specialized staffing to review international applications, which often do not readily line up with UC's minimum requirements for admission.

-UC Berkeley's Office of Undergraduate Admissions staff has continued to consult with faculty and staff at other UC campuses in matters relating to holistic review.
-In April 2015, the Berkeley Faculty Senate approved a new admission policy that adjusted the process to meet the current realities.
-Reader training continues to begin the first week of November so that readers may begin reviewing applications as early as mid-November.
-The early start allowed our office to complete a holistic review for thousands of applicants, complete two reads for each application, and still meet our decision release deadline of the end of March.
+Berkeley's Office of Undergraduate Admission staff have continued to consult with faculty and staff at other UC campuses in matters relating to holistic review.
+In April 2015, Berkeley's Academic Senate division approved a new admission policy that adjusted the process to meet the current realities.
+Reader training consistently begins the first week of November so that individual readers may reach a baseline among all readers (known as norming) and then start reviewing applications as early as mid-November.
+The early start allows our office to complete a holistic review for tens of thousands of applicants, complete two reads for each application, and still meet our decision release deadline at the end of March.

 The Augmented Review (AR) process at Berkeley follows Regents Policy 2110 with no more than 15% of freshman applicants reviewed under the policy.
-Applicants selected for AR review are given the opportunity to submit two letters of recommendation to be considered holistically in the second read along with the rest of the application.
+Within this process, selected applicants are given the opportunity to submit two letters of recommendation to be considered as part of the second read.

 Berkeley continues to see an increase in selectivity.
-The most selective college remained the College of Engineering.
-The system expansion plans provided some ability to accommodate more new students, but capacity issues on campus have complicated the admissions process as we continue to try to find alternative ways to accommodate students, including expanded Fall Program for Freshmen programs and offering freshmen an opportunity to study in London through the Global Edge program or studying in France with the Science Po program.
-These extra programs and increased selectivity have changed the modeling for targets and have made UC Berkeley much more dependent upon a waitlist.
-This level of selectivity continues to challenge the diversity of thought and diversity of background that is the benefit of holistic review.
+The most selective college remains the College of Engineering.
+UC's enrollment expansion plan provided some ability to accommodate additional new students at Berkeley, but capacity issues on campus have complicated the admissions process.
+We continue to try to find alternative ways to accommodate students, including an expanded Fall Program for Freshmen, and offering freshmen an opportunity to study in London, France, or Hong Kong through the Global Edge program, and the Dual Degree programs of Sciences Po and HKU.
+These extra programs and increased selectivity have changed the modeling for enrollment targets and have made Berkeley much more dependent upon a waitlist.
+This level of selectivity continues to challenge the diversity of thought and background that is the benefit of holistic review.

-For the fourth year, Berkeley has admitted a small number of decisions in February.
-For fall 2018, 1183 applicants were admitted - these admits include applicants interviewed and/or offered the Regents' and Chancellor's Scholarship, admits to College of Engineering's Management Entrepreneurship & Technology (MET) program, Science Po and a small number of tagged athletes.
+For the fourth year, Berkeley has released a small number of decisions in February.
+This year 1,201 applicants were admitted-these admits include applicants chosen to interview for the Regents' and Chancellor's Scholarship, admits to the College of Engineering's Management, Entrepreneurship & Technology (M.E.T.) program, Mills 3+2 admits, Science Po Dual Degree candidates, and a small number of recruited athletes.
 This notification is outside of the normal admissions timeline and has grown over the years.
-This can create a significant workload challenge for the office.
-Given that there are now 3 years of data, it would be useful to analyze the yield data of this population and gain a better understanding of the impact (if any) of this early notification and whether it is a productive use of resources.
+This can create a significant workload challenge for the undergraduate admission office.
+Given that there are now three years of data, it would be useful to analyze the yield data of this population and gain a better understanding of the impact (if any) of this early notification and whether it is a productive use of resources.